 We specialize in hip care and advanced hip replacement techniques.
-Our very own, Dr. David F. Scott, MD, is a specialist in this field.
-He consults with parts manufacturers, contributes significantly to the ongoing research in this field, and has been a contributor to many significant advances for hip replacement.
+Our very own Dr. David F. Scott, MD, is a specialist in this field.
+He consults with parts manufacturers and contributes significantly to ongoing research in hip treatment.
+He has also collaborated in many significant advances for hip replacement.

 What Causes Hip Problems?

-The hip joint is called a ball-and-socket joint because the ball-like top of your thigh bone moves within a cup-like space in your pelvis.
-This ball-and-socket joint — the body’s largest — fits together in a way that allows for fluid movement.
-The hip is designed to withstand repeated motion and a fair amount of wear and tear.
-Whenever you use the hip a cushion of cartilage helps prevent friction as the hip bone moves in its socket.
-Despite its durability, the hip joint isn’t indestructible.
-With age and use or arthritis, the cartilage can wear down or become damaged.
+The hip joint—the body’s largest ball-and-socket joint—fits together to allow for fluid movement.
+The ball-like top of your thigh bone moves within a cup-like space in your pelvis.
+For this reason, whenever the thigh bone moves in the hip socket, a cushion of cartilage helps prevent friction.
+The hip’s design thus promotes its ability to withstand repeated motion and a fair amount of wear and tear.
+Despite its durability, however, the hip joint isn’t indestructible.
+Due to age or use, injury or arthritis, the cartilage can wear down or become damaged.
 Muscles and tendons in the hip can get overused.
-The hip bone itself can be fractured during a fall or other injury.
+The hip bone itself can fracture during a fall or other injury.
 Any of these conditions can lead to hip pain or problems.

 - Medical History